adamharrison/liquid-cpp/README.md

 * Ability to easily specify additions of filters, operators, and tags called `Dialects`, which can be mixed and matched.
 * Small footprint.
 Aiming for under 5K SLOC, with full standard Liquid as part of the core library.
 * Fully featured `extern "C"` interface for easy linking to most scripting languages.
 OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
-* Significant speedup over ruby-based liquid.
-(Need to do benchmarks; but at first glance seems like a minimum of a 10-20x speedup over regular Liquid for both rendering and parsing)
+* Significant speedup over ruby-based `liquid` and `liquid/c`.
+(Need to do more comprehensive benchmarks; but at first glance seems like somewhere between a 10-50x speedup over regular `liquid/c` for both rendering and parsing using the VM.)
 * Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
 * Use a standard build system; like cmake.
 * Optional compatibilty with rapidjson to allow for easy JSON reading in C++.